June 18, 2014 at 4:55 pm

 August 9, 2013 at 11:17 am

-Many of these parts are working behind the scenes.
+Many of these components are working behind the scenes.
 Under the hood lie critical components like the engine and transmission.
 And behind the interior dashboard, should you venture to open it, you will find a slew of bundled wires that are needed to make the electrical components work.

 Among this mess of wires, you will also find one – or likely many – wiring harnesses.
 Read the rest of this entry »